 You might think that we ate nothing but dehydrated backpacking meals on our trip.
 Not so.
 We ate better than we sometimes eat at home.
-On the morning of the second day, our guides made breakfast burritos from scratch, with eggs, sausage, potatoes, salsa, and two different kinds of tortillas.
+On the morning of the second day of our REI Adventures trip, our guides made breakfast burritos from scratch, with eggs, sausage, potatoes, salsa, and two different kinds of tortillas.
 There was even a little bottle of Cholula hot sauce.

 Homemade breakfast burritos on the banks of a creek……in the Grand Canyon!
 It doesn’t get much better than that.

 Before putting on our backpacks, we set off on a side trip.
 Exploring and hiking in drainage areas near our Cottonwood Creek camp was a fun way to start the day.
 It was very much like a natural obstacle course, with water.
 Jumping in for a refreshing soak on a backpacking trip is one of my all time favorite things to do.
 It feeds your soul!